-Creamy Dill Pickle Soup combines grated dill pickles with potatoes, onions, celery, carrots and garlic in a creamy broth that is perfectly seasoned.
-Family and friends alike just love this most unusual soup.
-I love to serve it with Garlic Knots or Triple Cheese Garlic Bread.
+Creamy Dill Pickle Soup combines grated dill pickles with potatoes, onions, celery, carrots, and garlic in a creamy broth that is perfectly seasoned.
+Family and friends alike love this most unusual soup, and they appreciate its mild dill pickle flavor.

 This unusual soup is a must-try and one of my all-time favorites.
 The dill pickle taste in this soup is very subtle and never overpowering.
-The coriander, turmeric and cumin really help tame and complement the dill pickle superbly.
+The coriander, turmeric, and cumin really help tame and complement the dill pickle taste.
 It is quick and easy to come together.
-You can have this ready for your family in about 30 minutes.
+You can have this ready for your table in about 30 minutes.

 How do you make Dill Pickle Soup?

-Start by heating a little olive oil in a dutch oven or heavy stockpot.
-Next add the onions, celery and carrots and cook for about 4-5 minutes.
-Then add the garlic, coriander, turmeric, cumin, pepper and dill weed.
-Cook for 1 minute stirring constantly.
-Reduce heat to medium-low and sprinkle with flour cooking for 1 minute while stirring continuously.
+Melt the butter over medium heat in a dutch oven or heavy stockpot.
+Next, add the onions, celery, and carrots and cook for about 4-5 minutes.
+Then add the garlic, coriander, turmeric, cumin, pepper, and dill weed.
+Cook for 1 minute, stirring constantly.
+Reduce heat to medium-low and sprinkle with flour, cooking for 2 minutes while stirring continuously.

-Now stir in the chicken broth, pickles and potatoes cooking for about 15 minutes or until the potatoes are soft.
+Now stir in the chicken broth, pickles, and potatoes.
+Bring the mixture to a boil.
+Then simmer for 15-20 minutes or until the potatoes are fork tender.
 Finally, stir in the cream and cook for an additional 2-3 minutes or until the dill pickle soup is hot.
-Serve promptly.
+Ladle into bowls and garnish with fresh dill.
+For best results, serve promptly.

 Helpful tips for making Dill Pickle Soup

 - This recipe calls for about three large dill pickles or about six mini dill pickles.
-I personally like the mini dill pickles as they have less seeds.
+I personally like the mini dill pickles as they have fewer seeds.

-- I grate the pickles using the small grate side of a box grater but you can also chop them very fine.
+- I grate the pickles using the small grate side of a box grater, but you can also chop them very finely.

 - Don’t forget to fish out and discard the bay leaves.
 They are sharp on the edges and could cut your mouth or pose a choking hazard.